KalmykAlex/GPS-Tracker/README.md

   - tracker.log - logs information about _tracker.py_ script startup, card redings, journey state, debugging information and various errors
   - time_update.log - logs information about _time_update.py_ script startup, successfull date change and various errors
-  - crontab - logs errors and information about _launcher.sh_ script
 - __GPS Logs__: are logs that are related to the routes GPS data:
   - routes.log - logs all the routes in JSON format, each new route on a newline.
   - /routes/route_\<routeID>_\<cardID>.csv - logs all the intermediary GPS coordinates in a csv file.